Sav22999/accented-letters-addons/README.md

 ### Key Features
 - **One-click Copy**: Quickly copy any character to your clipboard.
 - **Auto-insert**: Automatically insert the selected character directly into the active text field.
+- **Search**: Find characters instantly across all sets with the built-in search bar.
+- **Uppercase / Lowercase**: Easily switch between lowercase and uppercase variants of all characters.
-- **Custom Sets**: Enable additional character sets for various languages (French, German, Spanish, Greek, Cyrillic, etc.) and symbols.
+- **Language Sets**: Enable additional character sets for various languages (French, German, Spanish, Portuguese, Polish, Czech, Nordic, Romanian, Greek, Cyrillic, etc.) and symbols (arrows, currency, math).
 - **Personalized Characters**: Add your own custom characters through the settings.
+- **Hide Characters**: Show or hide individual characters to keep the popup clean and focused.
+- **Font Customization**: Choose your preferred font family for character display.
+- **Backup & Restore**: Export and import your settings as a JSON file.
+- **Multilingual UI**: Interface available in 14 languages (English, Italian, French, German, Spanish, Portuguese, Russian, Ukrainian, Polish, Japanese, Arabic, Swedish, Dutch, and Interlingua).
 - **Grouped View**: Organized layout with titles for each character set.

 Official repository of https://addons.mozilla.org/it/firefox/addon/accented-letters/.